You Don't Lose Everything in a New York Bankruptcy

 The same goes for fears about how it will affect loved ones.

-How It Impacts Your Spouse (if at all)
+How Bankruptcy Impacts Your Spouse (If at All)

-The only way it tangibly involves a spouse is in the information that is filed to the bankruptcy court in order to qualify.
+The only way a bankruptcy case tangibly involves a spouse is in the information that is filed to the bankruptcy court in order to qualify.

 “In a Chapter 7, they look at the household income, so they will look at the income of the non-filing spouse,” Peltz says.
 “It comes up all the time where a client wants to file bankruptcy and their spouse doesn’t want to provide paystubs to calculate income for the household.
 Then I have to convince them that it doesn’t have an effect on them.
 The bankruptcy court wants to know household size and income.
 That’s how they determine if someone is eligible for bankruptcy.
 If you don’t provide that information, it’s difficult to convince the court that you qualify.”